garagesteve1155/function_former/README.md

 Takes almost all the hassle out of using ChatGPT to help with coding tasks.
 Just create an OpenAI API key, fund it, provide it to the script, and start creating!

+Make sure python is installed on your computer.
+Install any modules from the script that you dont already have.
+Run the script, the script will ask you questions from there.
+Finished code will be in the same folder as this script and will be named generated_code.py

 Upgrades coming soon:
 - Allow ChatGPT to edit or add individual lines and blocks instead of regenerating the whole code
 - Save code from each attempt to its own file in case you liked something you saw during dev that you want to use later